Organic-156/Elixir_OTP_TCP/README.md

 ### Starting the Server

 Open a Terminal in the Project Directory
 Paste this command to start the Server

 ```
 iex -S mix
-# This command start a host at PORT 6666
-# To change
-# 1. goto /lib/elixir_client.exs and change the port number
-# 2. goto /lib/proxy_server.exs and change the port number in the start link to which server you want it to listen to
-# 3. goto /lib/application.ex and in the children change the port number for the Chat.ProxyServer
 ```
+# This command start a host at PORT 6666 on default
+To change
+1. goto /lib/elixir_client.exs and change the port number
+2. goto /lib/proxy_server.exs and change the port number in the start link to which server you want it to listen to
+3. goto /lib/application.ex and in the children change the port number for the Chat.ProxyServer

 ### Connecting as a Client